 The Dining Hall is open throughout the year except for staff holiday periods, currently a week each at Christmas and Easter, plus two weeks in August.
 Survival for residents during these closure periods is assured by the provision of self-catering facilities in all College residences.

 Normal meal service is cafeteria (self-service) style, and the College attempts to cater for as wide a range of diets and preferences as is possible.
-Charging is by the University Card only, apart from short-stay visitors using Guest Rooms who may pay cash.
+By showing your University card at the till you will be entitled to student subidised prices.
+Meals may be charged to your battles account or you may pay by debit/credit card or cash.
+Non-Linacre members pay by card or cash.

 The standard pattern is of lunch and dinner Monday-Friday.
 There are no meals on weekends and Bank Holidays.
 Lunch is served from 12.15 p.m. to 1.30 p.m., and dinner from 6.45 p.m. to 7.30 p.m.; the cost varies according to what is eaten.
 Students may take as many or as few meals as they wish.